Jos Jullien

-Joseph Victor Jullien, known as Jos Jullien (January 1877 in Tournon-sur-Rhône, Ardèche, France – 22 May 1956 in Joyeuse, Ardèche), was a French general practitioner, researcher, politician, prehistorian, painter-engraver and man of pen.
+Joseph Victor Jullien, known as Jos Jullien (January 1877 in Tournon-sur-Rhône, Ardèche, France – 22 May 1956 in Joyeuse, Ardèche), was a French general practitioner, researcher, politician, prehistorian, painter-engraver and writer.
 His biological work is at the origin of the creation of biotherm cosmetic products.

 Medical career

 Dr. Jos Jullien was a doctor, archaeologist, painter, engraver, politician and researcher.
 He was the world reference for Brucellosis, a disabling disease that affected countries around the Mediterranean.
 He developed one of the first therapeutic treatments for this pathology and a medical device to relieve the respiratory symptoms of the patients: the SPIRO, in 1934.
 This device marks a turning point in the medical career of the doctor Jullien.
 He quickly transformed himself into fitness equipment and Jos Jullien reached an agreement with the spa of Salin les Thermes (Savoie) to commercialize his invention.
 It was during the visit of the spa that he began to take an interest in the properties of thermal waters, initially as a complement to treatments for patients with Brucellosis.